 The observation-thought part of the cycle

 To understand the observation-thought-decision-action cycle, it is necessary (but not sufficient) to solve what in philosophy is traditionally called the problem of knowledge of the external world.
-To design artificially intelligent agents, it is necessary (but not sufficient) to solve this problem.
-It is necessary to set out procedures for accessing the world and for forming reliable beliefs about it.
-Some basic knowledge may be built in, just as some basic knowledge in human beings may be innate, but in a complex changing environment, neither a human being nor an artificially intelligent agent can be equipped from its inception with all the information it needs.
-Both must be capable of gathering new information by sensing their surroundings.
-This knowledge of the world must be inferred from perception, and the basic inference rules must be built in.
+To maintain itself, the agent must have procedures for accessing the world and for forming reliable beliefs about it.
+Some basic knowledge about the world may be built in, just as in human beings some basic knowledge about the world may be innate, but in a complex changing environment, neither a human being nor an artificially intelligent agent can be equipped from its inception with all the information it needs.
+Both must acquire new knowledge about the world by sensing their surroundings.
+This knowledge must come from perception, and the basic procedures must be built in.

 The correct procedures for forming beliefs are difficult to describe in the required detail.
 Think about perceptual beliefs.
 Perception is a process that begins with the stimulation of sensors and ends with beliefs about immediate surroundings.
 However this works in particular cases, it is clear and uncontroversial that perception is not always veridical.
 A percept P at time t (where P ranges over the percepts possible given the perceptual apparatus of the agent) is what is sometimes called a "defeasible reason" to believe that P at t.
 That is to say, it is possible for the agent subsequently to acquire new information that makes its rational for the agent to withdraw the belief it formed on the basis of the percept.
 To set out these procedures for belief formation and maintenance is nontrivial.